Schalltech/honeycomb-marketplace/README.md

       import MicroApp from '@schalltech/honeycomb-react-microapp';

       // React and ReactDOM are not bundled with the micro app.
-      // They must be exposed globally for the micro apps as peer dependencies. window.React = React;
+      // They must be exposed globally for micro apps as peer dependencies. window.React = React;
       window.ReactDOM = ReactDOM;